International Safety & Security

 - U.S. Department of State Students Abroad provides useful, easy-to-access information for students from the U.S. traveling abroad.

-- Centers for Disease Control and Prevention offers pre-departure travel advice specifically for study abroad students and travel health advisories.
+- Centers for Disease Control and Prevention offers pre-departure travel advice specifically for education abroad students and travel health advisories.

 - Always be alert within your environment and public places